coffee-hunter/chq_rpchat/README.md

 | OPTIONAL |

-To disable the normal text chat without commands, you must go into your chat resource and comment out these line:
+To disable the normal text chat without commands, you must go into your chat resource and comment out these lines:

 ```
 RegisterNUICallback('chatResult', function(data, cb)